+'''

+[ > ?vector

-- > ?vector - [> ?matrix
+[ > ?matrix

+'''

-Starting with Maple V Release 5, Maple makes a distinction between left quoted names and double quoted strings.
+Maple makes a distinction between left quoted names and double quoted strings.
 We will not have much use for strings.
 The following command brings up the help page for them.

+'''

-[> ?string
+[ > ?string

+'''

-The distinction between names and strings can be a bit confusing, especially since it is new to Release 5.
+The distinction between names and strings can be a bit confusing.
 For example, the following help page, which is about the "null string" is not really about strings at all.
 It should be called the "null name".
-(It seems that this help page did not get updated between Release 4 and Release 5).
+(It seems that this help page never got updated after strings were introduced in Maple V Release 5).

+'''

-[> ?nullstr
+[ > ?nullstr

+'''

-The help pages for the dot operator and the concatenation command for names (and strings) are called up by the next two commands.
+The help pages for the concatenation operator and the concatenation command for names (and strings) are called up by the next two commands.

-[> ?dot [> ?cat
+'''

+[ > ?||

+[ > ?cat

+'''